MysteriousTechLady/altered-states-of-consciousness/README.md

-*Infomation about the files you are obtaining*:
+*Information about the files you are obtaining*:

 These frequencies(Tools) alter the state of the brain.
 This is strictly only for those who know how to use it.